nbarrasson/aroworkshop/_entries/04-01 project.md

 ### Login to the web console

+> You will be provided with a shared Openshift cluster.
+Use the URL and credentials your proctor provided you to connect to the Web console.

 {% collapsible %}

 Each Azure Red Hat OpenShift cluster has a public hostname that hosts the OpenShift Web Console.